Table of Contents

-Kawasaki Z650 Overview
+Kawasaki Z650 2021 Overview

-Z Styling & Changes
+Kawasaki Z650 2021 Styling & Changes

 In this new iteration, Kawasaki has made some changes.
 That not only differentiate but set it apart from its predecessor.

-- The second and more notable is the design.
+- The second and more notable is the design,

-- Kawasaki has stripped away the few curves of the older model
+- Kawasaki has stripped away the few curves of the older model,

-- Sharpened up the lines around the tank
+- Sharpened up the lines around the tank,

-- and the headlight and given it, a new paint scheme
+- And the headlight and given it, a new paint scheme.

 What this has done is give the bike a much more dynamic and provocative design.
 Something the Japanese manufacturer refers to as Tsugumi.

-The Kawasaki Z650 misses out on
+The Kawasaki Z650 misses out on:-

-- phone notifications,
+- Phone notifications,

 Kawasaki Z650 Engine Specs